jundalisay/superb/content/en/research/einstein/relativity/section-24.md

-+++
+---
+title: "Euclidean And Non–euclidean Continuum"
+heading: "Section 24"
+date: 2022-03-16
-title=  "Euclidean And Non–euclidean Continuum" heading=  "Section 24" description=  "Einstein explains invents the metric tensor as rigid rods in a Riemann curvature" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-23" linkbtext=  "section-23" linkf=  "/research/einstein/relativity/section-25" linkftext=  "section-25"
+description: "Einstein explains invents the metric tensor as rigid rods in a Riemann curvature"
-+++
+image: "/covers/rel.jpg"
+---

 THE surface of a marble table is spread out in front of me.